-Scorpion killers usually are rated for indoor and outdoor use.
+Scorpion killers are usually rated for either indoor and outdoor use, though some can be used in both areas.
 Sprays kill on contact, but they also leave a residue that will infect and kill any scorpion that walks through it.
 Some sprays are suitable for indoor use as they don’t create an unpleasant smell and don’t stain woodwork or furniture.
 Sprays generally dry in about an hour.

 Dusts, which are in a powder form, are also safe for indoor use.
 Unlike sprays that dry clear, the powder is visible.
 Dusts must be placed away from busy areas, as feet can disturb the dust.
 This not only reduces its effectiveness, but it also creates a mess.